openstack/aodh/doc/source/install/uwsgi.rst

     enable-threads = true
     # Set the number of threads usually with the returns of command nproc
     threads = 8
-    # Make sure the client doesn’t try to re-use the connection.
+    # Make sure the client doesn't try to re-use the connection.
     add-header = Connection: close
     # Set uid and gip to a appropriate user on your server.
 In many
     # installations ``aodh`` will be correct.